RitaBot-Project/Ritabot.gg/_pages/discord-pages/deploy.md

 # ss = two digits of second (00 through 59)
 # TZD = time zone designator (Z or +hh:mm or -hh:mm)
 ---
-Rita is an automatic translation bot built using `discord.js` and `Google Translate API`.
+RITA is an automatic translation bot built using `discord.js` and `Google Translate API`.

-This Method does not need you to Fork this repository, you can run your bot straight off the Rita Master Branch.
+This Method does not need you to Fork this repository, you can run your bot straight off the RITA Master Branch.
 For update instructions click [here](/update/)

 ## Deploy to Heroku.